DataSoji/Data-Cleaning-Exercise/README.md

  ![Screenshot (47)](https://user-images.githubusercontent.com/92938944/226068328-de51910d-e38c-4a38-b44d-9bdfdb5b5ad2.png)

- 2. Using the Trim function to remove excess gaps
+ 2. Using the Trim function to remove excess space
  3. Creating new columns where numerical data ending with M was assigned 10000000, data ending with K was assigned 1000 and others were assigned the value of 1
  4. Using 'find and replace' function to remove 'Euro' signs and letters M and K from Value, Wage, Release_Clause and Hits.
 Then changing their data types to decimal numbers.
 Multiplying these columns by their corresponding conditional columns to give actual value.